DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 ### Question 1

 Name the feature that has missing values.
 How many missing values does it have?
-Fill the missings in this feature with 0 values.

 ### Question 2